Ultadanga: WBTC Bus

 Hudco More in Ultadanga is one of the busiest crossings in Kolkata.
 It is the junction of four roads:- Ultadanga Main Road/ Bidhannagar Road (towards Maniktala), VIP Road (towards Lake Town), CIT Road (towards Kankurgachi) and Bagmari Road/ 1st Avenue (towards Salt Lake).
 EM Bypass also runs parallel to CIT Road on the eastern boundary of Ultadanga.
 Many buses along with taxis and auto-rickshaws are available on these roads.
 Kolkata tram route no. 18 serves Ultadanga (via CIT Road).
 Ultadanga and Gouribari (Maniktala) are connected with Arobindo Setu (Gouribari Bridge), which was constructed in 1974.
 In 2011, Ultadanga Flyover was opened in Ultadanga to connect EM Bypass with VIP Road easily.

 One of Kolkata’s busiest railway stations, Bidhannagar Road railway station, is located in Ultadanga.
 It remains packed with passengers throughout the day especially on weekdays.

 Education

 The Sir Gurudas Mahavidyalaya, a college previously known as Gurudas College of Commerce, affiliated to University of Calcutta is located in Ultadanga.

-Fire
+Incidents

 On 12 January 2010, a fire broke out at a slum in Ultadanga, popularly known as 'Basanti Colony', leaving 1 man dead and 450 homeless.
 The homes were rebuilt by the Government and were redistributed among the residents free of cost within 6 months.